 - Recommendation questions have you choose a specific recommendation for the case from a given selection

 If you want to learn how to answer such questions, check out our BCG Online Case Guide, our Consulting Case Math Guide, and this article on how to interpret case interview charts and exhibits.

 The Bain Analytical Test

-The Bain Analytical Test is using three common types of GMAT questions in a mulitple-choice format.
+The Bain Analytical Test is using three common types of GMAT questions in a multiple-choice format.

 - Critical reasoning questions have you strengthen, weaken, support, negate a given argument by selecting one out of several options